mwouts/jupytext/README.md

 - `format_name` (optional) is either `light` (default for scripts), `bare`, `percent`, `sphinx` (Python only), `spin` (R only) &mdash; see below for the [format specifications](#Format-specifications).
 - `path`, `prefix` and `suffix` allow to save the text representation tp files with different names, or in a different folder.
 For instance, if you want that your notebook is paired to a python script in a subfolder named `scripts`, set the formats metadata to `ipynb,scripts//py`.
 If the notebook is in a `notebooks` folder and you want the text representation to be in a `scripts` folder at the same level, use `notebooks//ipynb,scripts//py`.

-Jupytext accepts a few additional options:
+Jupytext accepts a few additional options.
+These options should be added to the `"jupytext"` section in the metadata &mdash; use either the metadata editor or the `--opt/--format-options` argument on the command line.
 - `comment_magics`: By default, Jupyter magics are commented when notebooks are exported to any other format than markdown.
 If you prefer otherwise, use this boolean option, or is global counterpart (see below).
 - `notebook_metadata_filter`: By default, Jupytext only exports the `kernelspec` and `jupytext` metadata to the text files.
 Set `"jupytext": {"notebook_metadata_filter": "-all"}` if you want that the script has no notebook metadata at all.
 The value for `notebook_metadata_filter` is a comma separated list of additional/excluded (negated) entries, with `all` a keyword that allows to exclude all entries.
 - `cell_metadata_filter`: By default, cell metadata `autoscroll`, `collapsed`, `scrolled`, `trusted` and `ExecuteTime` are not included in the text representation.
 Add or exclude more cell metadata with this option.